DeanCording/SMTPDuplicate/README.md

 Note: Rejections from the destination mail servers (address not known, spam) are essentially ignored and not passed back to the sender.

+Warning: This proxy accepts all incoming mail.
+In some circumstances it can cause your mail system to operate as an open relay.

 Requires [Net:SMTP:Server](http://search.cpan.org/~macgyver/SMTP-Server-1.1/Server.pm) module